 Remember there is no direct connection between the light rail and the metro, the closest they get is at Lexington Market.

 There is also the free Charm City Circulator, the ORANGE route will take you to the Museum - catch it on Lombard St.

 If you're coming in by train at Penn Station, I would take a bus into downtown, as service is more frequent than taking light rail.
 If you're taking MARC into Camden Station, you can either walk or take a bus.

-All of these pictures are from 2007 on a Father's Day outing with my daughter Jennifer!
+All of these pictures are from a 2007 Father's Day outing with my daughter Jennifer!